-- 16.1 The Chief Operating Officer in consultation with the Treasurer is responsible for commissioning an annual internal audit opinion and assurance framework from an Audit Executive who holds a relevant professional qualification (CMIIA, CCAB or equivalent) upon all matters affecting the resources available to the Board which meets the Public Sector Internal Audit Standards18 as updated from time to time. - 16.2 The commissioned Audit Executive has a right of access at all reasonable times to send representatives to visit, the establishments and properties of the Board for access to such documents and records of the Board as appear to be necessary for the purpose of the audit and shall also be entitled to require from any officer of the Board such information and explanations as he/she thinks necessary for the purpose. - 16.3 The commissioned Audit Executive shall advise on the overall adequacy and effectiveness of the Board's framework of governance, risk management and control and report to the Board annually upon the results of the Audit quality and assurance programme and progress against any improvement plans and contribute to the Board's Annual Governance Statement. - 16.4 The Chief Operating Officer shall notify the Treasurer immediately of any circumstances which the commissioned Auditor identifies which may suggest the probability of irregularity affecting cash, stores or other property of or in the custody of the Chief Operating Officer and shall agree with the Treasurer on the action to be taken.
+- 16.1 The Chief Executive Officer in consultation with the Treasurer is responsible for commissioning an annual internal audit opinion and assurance framework from an Audit Executive who holds a relevant professional qualification (CMIIA, CCAB or equivalent) upon all matters affecting the resources available to the Board which meets the Public Sector Internal Audit Standards as updated from time to time. - 16.2 The commissioned Audit Executive has a right of access at all reasonable times to send representatives to visit, the establishments and properties of the Board for access to such documents and records of the Board as appear to be necessary for the purpose of the audit and shall also be entitled to require from any officer of the Board such information and explanations as he/she thinks necessary for the purpose.